 Influenza, commonly called "the flu," is caused by the influenza virus, which infects the respiratory tract (nose, throat, lungs).
 The seasonal flu usually spreads from person to person when an infected person coughs, sneezes, or talks and the virus is sent into the air.
 Unlike many other viral respiratory infections, such as the common cold, the seasonal flu causes severe illness and life-threatening complications in many people.

-Flu shots are available to residents 18 years and older for $15 (Cash or Check Only) as walk-ins Monday through Friday, 9 AM to 12 noon, in Northfield at 201 S. Shore Road and every Tuesday, 10 AM to 12 noon, in Hammonton at 310 Bellevue Avenue.
+Flu shots are available to residents 18 years and older for $15 (Cash or Check Only).
+Walk-ins are welcome Monday through Friday, 9 AM to 12 noon, in Northfield at 201 S. Shore Road effective October 2, 2017 and every Tuesday, 10 AM to 12 noon, in Hammonton at 310 Bellevue Avenue effective October 3rd, 2017.

 There is no out-of-pocket fee for the flu shot for Medicare Part B recipients who present their cards.